 End Dates: November or December 2022 (36 weeks after start date)

 * A 36-week minimum commitment is required *

 Location: The Cape Cod National Seashore is located in Wellfleet, MA.

-Living Allowance: The ACE Member is expected to contribute ~40 hours/week and will receive a living allowance of $280/week to offset the costs of food and incidental expenses, dispersed bi-weekly.
+Living Allowance: The ACE Member is expected to contribute ~40 hours/week and will receive a living allowance of $300/week to offset the costs of food and incidental expenses, dispersed bi-weekly.

 Housing: ACE members will be accommodated in provided park housing at no cost for the duration of the term.

-AmeriCorps: This position may be eligible for a 1200-hour AmeriCorps Education Award ($4,441.50) upon successful completion of service hours.
+AmeriCorps Education Award Program: This position may be eligible for a 1200-hour AmeriCorps Education Award ($4,546.50) upon successful completion of service hours.
 Additional enrollment steps are required.

-Position Description: The main duties will be assisting with aquatic ecology monitoring and research projects in ponds, estuaries, and coastal wetlands focused on water quality, ecosystem monitoring, and habitat mapping, and will include serving in the field, lab, and on computers.
+Position Overview: The main duties will be assisting with aquatic ecology monitoring and research projects in ponds, estuaries, and coastal wetlands focused on water quality, ecosystem monitoring, horseshoe crab tagging and tracking, and habitat mapping, and will include serving in the field, lab, and on computers.

 A rough breakdown of the member's time is 40% field, 30% lab, 20% data entry/management and 10% other duties as assigned.
 The duties are critical to management and protection of water and submerged resources that are heavily impacted by human activities.
 The ACE member will serve as part of a team with interns, volunteers, technicians, and the Aquatic Ecologist.